an elephant raises its trunk as it walks across the savanna

 packtowel

-The gist is that for long-distance shots, or if you just really need a little extra stabilization, it helps to to brace your camera on the truck railing, a window, or a seat in front of you to help stabilize it.
-However, often these will be bare wooden or metal railings, which means you’ll have your metal (or plastic) lens braced on metal or wood.
+The gist is that for long-distance shots, or if you just really need a little extra stabilization, it helps to brace your camera on the truck railing, a window, or a seat in front of you to help stabilize it.
+However, these will often be bare wooden or metal railings, which means you’ll have your metal (or plastic) lens braced on metal or wood.
 This doesn’t create a soft connection and might even pick up on the small bit of vibration if you move or shift your weight inside the vehicle.

 female lions prowl around a safari vehicle in Botswana

-Although a towel can protect your camera from dust, I find a lightweight dry bag works best and takes up almost no room in your pack.
+Although a towel can protect your camera from dust, I find a lightweight drybag works best and takes up almost no room in your pack.

 a set of dry bags of all sizes